rfalke/intellij-inspections/README.md

 intellij-inspections
 ====================

-Some useful inspections for IntelliJ
+Some useful inspections for IntelliJ.